Luqman-Ahmaad/demo-class/README.md

 # demo-class
-This is the demo class for git and github
+This is the demo class for git and github.